Story of My Life

 I did not choose my college for swimming and wasn’t even planning to swim until my roommate asked if I wanted to go to the swimming meeting.
 How ironic-I ended up rooming with a past swimmer.
 Forward to now-neither of us swim a lot and both run half marathons (she’s also pretty much a genius…just saying).
 I try and motivate myself to get in the pool occasionally to train for summer open water races but that is about it.

 I made a very hard decision senior year of college not to swim.
 This decision was difficult for many different reasons but I’ll try and list them all briefly: I was having serious shoulder issues, I was mentally retired from swimming and I wanted to focus on running.
-Second semester of senior year and I still didn’t regret that decision.
 I missed all my swimming friends but sometimes you just have to do what’s best for yourself and your life.
 Reinjuring my shoulders and being mentally frustrated was not really what I wanted to do.

 Forward to the running: